Digital-Image-Processing-IIITH/project-lab-team/documents/proposal.md

 ## `Main Goals`

-To create an application that allows the users to generate tangles from a grammar and a set of geometric, grouping and decorative operators in an interactive and seamless manner.
+To generate tangles from a grammar and a set of geometric, grouping and decorative operators in a seamless manner.

 ### Goals Within The Implementation

 ### 1. `Grammar`

 In the implementation shapes are arbitrary two dimensional polygons with holes, where their boundaries are represented as highly-tessellated closed curves.

 The core idea is that all the grammar operators work on groups of shapes, both in input and output.
 We aim to use code to represent tangle grammars which explicitly express the grouping information of every shape, in a way that this information is directly accessible and modifiable by specific operators.

 ### 2. `Operators`